How to apply Z Wrap

 First, let the tattoo bleed first for at least ten minutes after your procedure then thoroughly clean it with Z Wash or a quality natural soap to ensure the tattoo is clean.

 If required, cut the film to size so that the coverage is 3-5 cm larger than your tattoo around the perimeter.
-If applying tattoo aftercare before Z Wrap, do not apply on the non-tattooed skin around the edges of the tattoo as this will be the skin that the film adheres to so it should be kept free from oily substances.
+Keep in mind Z Wrap can be overlapped very easily for larger areas.
+If applying tattoo balm or lotion before applying Z Wrap, do not apply on the non-tattooed skin around the edges of the tattoo as this will be the skin that the film adheres to so it should be kept free from oily substances.

 The protective bandage film has three layers: